 Homework will be a subset of the Review Questions and Exercises, Find the Error, Algorithm Workbench, and Short Answer questions.

-Note: The author's website for the prior edition (the 5th edition) has answers to the odd numbered Short Answer questions from that edition Homework must be submitted electronically via Canvas as a document saved as a .docx or as a .rtf file Fall 2024 Syllabus - ver 0.2 Note: All but 2 homework assignments will be due on Thursdays Once an assignment is due it is closed in Canvas and work cannot be submitted through Canvas.
+Homework must be submitted electronically via Canvas as a document saved as a .docx or as a .rtf file

+Note: All of the homework assignments will be due on Saturdays

+Once an assignment is due it is closed in Canvas and work cannot be submitted through Canvas.
 Attaching files to the "comments" is not allowed and those files will be ignored.

-See below for the Late Policy(don't be late) and the Cheating Policy (don't cheat) Programming Labs (In-Class Labs):
+See below for the Late Policy(don't be late) and the Cheating Policy (don't cheat)

+Programming Labs (In-Class Labs):

 See Canvas for Programming Lab details.
 Most Programming Labs are not posted until the day of class.
 Some labs are not posted until after class.

 The idea behind Programming Labs is that they are designed to be done in the classroom in a 2-3 hour window of time.
 Programming Labs reinforce the material covered in class.

 Programming Labs are designed for a novice programmer to complete in the time allotted.

-Programming Labs are due by the end of class (4:50) and are considered late if submitted after the end of class.
-The .java file(s) for the Programming Labs ( or a .zip that contains the .java files ) must be submitted via Canvas.
-All Programming Labs will be on Thursdays A word of caution: Programming Labs get progressively harder as the semester progresses and part of that is because the material is cumulative.
-So Programming Labs in late November will take longer than those in September.
+Programming Labs are due by the end of class (9:20) and are considered late if submitted after the end of class and they cannot be submitted after 11:59 pm.

+The .java file(s) for the Programming Labs (or a .zip that contains the .java files) must be submitted via Canvas.

+A word of caution: Programming Labs get progressively harder as the semester progresses and part of that is because the material is cumulative.
+So, Programming Labs in late July will take longer than those in June.

 Once an assignment is due it is closed in Canvas and work cannot be submitted through Canvas.
 Attaching files to the "comments" is not allowed and those files will be ignored.

-See below for the Late Policy(-don't be late) and the Cheating Policy (don't cheat) Programming Lab Compiling Policy After you have written 4 Programming Labs, the expectation is that your Java code will compile.
+See below for the Late Policy (-don't be late) and the Cheating Policy (don't cheat)

+Programming Lab Compiling Policy

+After you have written 4 Programming Labs, the expectation is that your Java code will compile.
 For all of the Programming Labs after Programming Lab 4, if the code submitted does not compile, or if the instructor's tester used to test the classes submitted does not compile, the assignment is a 0.

-The only edits that will be made to get the program to compile is to remove the -# that Canvas adds to the file name when there are additional submissions and the package statement Projects: See Canvas for Project details.
+The only edits that will be made to get the program to compile is to remove the -# that Canvas adds to the file name when there are additional submissions and the package statement

+Projects:

+See Canvas for Project details.
 Details are usually posted 2-3 Lab times ahead of the due date.

-Fall 2024 Syllabus - ver 0.2 The idea behind the Projects is they demonstrate your mastery of the material.
+The idea behind the Projects is they demonstrate your mastery of the material.
 Projects are more complex than labs and are expected to take longer.

-You may not have enough time in class to complete the projects so you either need to replicate the development environment at home/work or you can use the Open Lab in the Center ( next to the bookstore) which is open 6 days a week.
-See the hours posted outside the Open Lab The .java file(s) for the projects ( or a .zip that contains the .java files ) must be submitted via Canvas Projects are due via Canvas by midnight of date due.
+You may not have enough time in class to complete the projects so you either need to replicate the development environment at home/work or you can use the Open Lab in the Center (next to the bookstore) which is open 6 days a week.
+See the hours posted outside the Open Lab

+The .java file(s) for the projects (or a .zip that contains the .java files) must be submitted via Canvas

+Projects are due via Canvas by 11:59 pm of date due, on Saturdays.